Traves-Theberge/LLM-CLI-TOOLKIT/README.md

 ## 🎯 Overview

-OFCA is a sophisticated command-line interface that provides seamless integration with multiple AI providers through a unified, elegant interface.
+The LLM CLI Toolkit is a sophisticated command-line interface that provides seamless integration with multiple AI providers through a unified, elegant interface.
 Built with modern JavaScript and featuring a stunning powerline-style terminal UI, OFCA makes interacting with various AI models as simple as a single function call.

 ## ✨ Features